pytorch/torchrec/docs/source/concepts.rst

    *Figure 1: Visualizing the placement of table shards under different sharding schemes offered in TorchRec*

-Here are all the sharding types available in TorchRec today:
+Here is the list of all sharding types available in TorchRec:

--  Table-wise (TW): as the name suggests, embedding table is kept as a whole piece and placed on one rank
+-  Table-wise (TW): as the name suggests, embedding table is kept as a whole piece and placed on one rank.

--  Column-wise (CW): the table is split along the ``emb_dim`` dimension (e.g ``emb_dim=256`` is split into 4 shards: ``[64, 64, 64, 64]``)
+-  Column-wise (CW): the table is split along the ``emb_dim`` dimension, for example, ``emb_dim=256`` is split into 4 shards: ``[64, 64, 64,
+   64]``.

--  Row-wise (RW): the table is split along the ``hash_size`` dimension, usually split evenly among all the ranks
+-  Row-wise (RW): the table is split along the ``hash_size`` dimension, usually split evenly among all the ranks.

--  Table-wise-row-wise (TWRW): table is placed on one host, split row-wise among the ranks on that host
+-  Table-wise-row-wise (TWRW): table is placed on one host, split row-wise among the ranks on that host.

--  Grid-shard (GS): a table is CW sharded and each CW shard is placed TWRW on a node
+-  Grid-shard (GS): a table is CW sharded and each CW shard is placed TWRW on a host.

--  Data parallel (DP): each rank keeps a copy of the table
+-  Data parallel (DP): each rank keeps a copy of the table.

 Once sharded, the modules are converted to sharded versions of themselves, known as ``ShardedEmbeddingCollection`` and